Find my résumé below. You can access a downloadable PDF here.

 Reported and wrote data-based stories and blog posts focused on politics, education and criminal justice.

-Collected, processed and interpreted data in Excel for the 2016 endorsement tracker to predict trends for this election cycle.
+Collected, processed and interpreted data in Excel for the 2016 endorsement tracker to predict trends for that election cycle.

 Editorial Intern, TIME Magazine and Time.com